dotnet/docs-maui/docs/android/emulator/hardware-acceleration.md

 The following virtualization technologies are available for accelerating the Android emulator:

 - The Windows Hypervisor Platform (WHPX).
 [Hyper-V](/virtualization/hyper-v-on-windows/) is a virtualization feature of Windows that makes it possible to run virtualized computer systems on a physical host computer.
-- The Android Emulator hypervisor driver (AEHD)
+- The Android Emulator hypervisor driver (AEHD).

 > [!NOTE]
 > The Intel Hardware Accelerated Execution Manager (HAXM) is deprecated from emulator 33.x.x.x, and has been replaced by AEHD on Intel processors.
 For information about using HAXM on emulator 32.x.x.x and lower, see [Configure VM acceleration using Intel HAXM on Windows](https://developer.android.com/studio/run/emulator-acceleration#vm-windows-haxm-intel) on developer.android.com.